Introduction

 # See https://github.com/pymc-devs/pymc3/pull/1125

-beta_rv = pm.Laplace('beta', mu=0, b=1, shape=X.shape[1])
+= pm.Laplace('beta', mu=0, b=1, shape=X.shape[1])

-y_rv = pm.Normal('y', mu=X_tt.dot(beta_rv), sd=1,
+beta_rv = pm.Normal('y', mu=X_tt.dot(beta_rv), sd=1,

 Again, the negative total log likelihood in our example has a non-smooth \(\ell_1\) term.
 Keeping this in mind, let’s say we wanted to produce a MAP estimate using PyMC3.
-A function is already provided for this task: find_MAP.
+A function is already provided for this task: find_MAP

 with lasso_model:

-params_0 = pm.find_MAP(vars=[beta_rv])
+= pm.find_MAP(vars=[beta_rv]) params_0

-In our run of the above, an exception was thrown due to nan values within the gradient evaluation.
+values within the gradient evaluation.
 We can inspect the gradient at \(\beta = 0, 1\) and reproduce the result.

-start = pm.Point({'beta': np.zeros(X.shape[1])}, model=lasso_model)
+= pm.Point({'beta': np.zeros(X.shape[1])}, model=lasso_model)

-bij = pm.DictToArrayBijection(pm.ArrayOrdering(lasso_model.vars),
+start = pm.DictToArrayBijection(pm.ArrayOrdering(lasso_model.vars),

-logp = bij.mapf(lasso_model.fastlogp)
+logp = bij.mapf(lasso_model.fastdlogp(lasso_model.vars))

-dlogp = bij.mapf(lasso_model.fastdlogp(lasso_model.vars))
+dlogp

 # Could also inspect the log likelihood of the prior: